 MSPs are of different sizes and they use data centers to host their managed services.
 The industry of MSPs provides managed services to both small and large businesses worldwide.
 They offer managed services with service-level agreements (SLAs) that describe the quality, availability, and responsibilities that are agreed upon between the user and the service provider.

 Handing over network management and service management to a third-party MSP comes with both advantages and risks.
 Customers need to be clear about their service requirements through SLAs with their service providers.
 These companies must constantly take measures such as monitoring MSP performance and checking out compliance with the terms of the agreement.

 History of Managed Network Services

-Managed services have evolved over the years due to the advancements in technology.
+Managed services have evolved over the years due to advancements in technology.
 When seven independent entities of Regional Bell Operating Companies (RBOCs) were established, they were offering local telephone services when a breakup took place within the monopoly of the Bell System in 1984.
 This event made changes to customers’ contracts by distributing them from one provider to various entities.
-The competition between these entities paved the way to the growth of managed connectivity services.
+The competition between these entities paved the way for the growth of managed connectivity services.

 Advantages of managed network services

 SMBs find MSPs as a go-to option due to the financial and space constraints to house IT resources.
 It also lets them managed network services without the expense of hiring more staff.